 Proposed Statute Amendment

-The office of the IOJT will be located in New York.

 The books and records of account of the IOJT shall be kept at 300 Newport Avenue, P.O.
 Box 8798, Williamsburg, VA, 23185-4147.

 Explanation: The IOJT does not maintain a physical address.
 Removing the reference to the office of IOJT clarifies that presumption.